 People use huperzine A to improve memory and mental function in people with Alzheimer disease or other types of dementia.
 It is also used for depression, schizophrenia, and many other conditions, but there is no good scientific evidence to support these uses.

-Be careful not to confuse huperzine A, which is also called selagine, with similar sounding medications such as selegiline (Eldepryl).
-Also be careful not to confuse one of the brand names for huperzine A (Cerebra) with the brand names for unrelated prescription drugs such as celecoxib (Celebrex), citalopram (Celexa), and fosphenytoin (Cerebyx).
+Don't confuse huperzine A, which is also called selagine, with similar sounding medications such as selegiline (Eldepryl).
+Also don't confuse one of the brand names for huperzine A (Cerebra) with brand names for unrelated prescription drugs such as celecoxib (Celebrex) and citalopram (Celexa).